Getting Started

 While I have treated a wide range of problems, I may recommend that you need specialized help for certain types of difficulties such as more serious drug/alcohol, legal issues, immediate high risk or violent behavior.

 Please note that I am an Out of Network Provider or Out of Pocket provider ONLY.
-I am not an In Network Provider with any insurance company.
-I am glad to provide you with an itemized bill suitable for you to present to your insurance provider, but I will ask you to pay me directly.
-For your own sake I strongly suggest contacting your insurance company and other financial resources before you start psychotherapy.
+I am glad to provide you with an itemized bill suitable to present to your insurance provider, but I will ask you to pay me directly.
+For your own sake I suggest contacting your insurance company and other financial resources before you start psychotherapy.

-Always consult your insurance company starting your psychotherapy!
+Always consult your insurance company before starting your psychotherapy!

 1. Call your insurance company customer phone number on the back of your insurance card.
 Tell them you need to know the details of your mental health coverage.